northswiss/jekyll-boilerplate/_posts/2016-05-03-example-blog-post.md

 published: false
 author: avi
 subtitle: This is an example of a subtitle
+"seo-meta":
-seo-meta: "Managing corporate business travel is difficult without the right help.
-Systemizing travel management can make it easier: here are 4 ways how."
+  Managing corporate business travel is difficult without the right help.
+Systemizing travel management can make it easier: here are 4 ways how.
 category: Example blog
-tags:
-  - ""
-  - ""
+date: "2016-05-17 11:09 +0200"
+title: DELETE ME
 ---

 ## This is a header 2